Marketing and Recruitment: Are they one in the same?

 Does your current application use lengthy and unnecessary questions?
 Think about what you need to know now at THIS point in the process.
 If you don’t know, then Janine has a great suggestion – fill out your own application!
 Think about it, how long has it been since you applied to work at your current place of employment?
 Better yet, take the application of competitors and see what they’re asking, how their process flow works, and what you see being done right or wrong.

 Additionally, have you tested your mobile platform?
-With the majority of candidates applying from their phones, how is your process performing?
+With the majority of candidates applying from their phones, how is your mobile process performing?
 It’s incredible the number of mobile applications that don’t work on both Android and iPhones, or don’t even work on mobile at all.

 This archaic model that companies have been using to recruit needs to change.
 The model the recruitment process has been built on is flawed and must change with the times.